What We Do

 As well, MTS provides a range of wellness services including the Disability Benefits Plan and HumanaCare.

-It also provides publication services for teacher organizations such as Special Area Groups and publishes the teachers’ newsletter, the annual handbook, annual report and an extensive range of brochures and other handbooks.
+We also provide publication services for the Special Area Groups of Educators, produce the MB Teacher magazine and an extensive range of brochures and handbooks.

 Mission